nathanielrb/mailstats2/README.md

 Email bodies are not sent to the RDF store, as I've been testing with my private email.

-RDF data is added to the `http://5.9.241.51:8890/sparql` endpoint in the named graph `<http://tenforce.example.com/nathaniel>`
+RDF data is inserted into the the named graph `<http://tenforce.example.com/nathaniel>` at  `http://5.9.241.51:8890/sparql`.

 There's very little error handling, so a lot can go wrong.

+Yes, I do realize the approach is a bit overkill.